Scott Miller

 1999 University of California, Davis: M.S.
 Computer Science — with thesis (Specification of Network Access Policy and Verification of Compliance Through Passive Monitoring)

-A sample of projects:
+A Sample of Projects

 Leadscope Enterprise (Leadscope)